pengsun/matconvnet/README.md

 - Vector-Valued Regression (e.g., face pose estimate)

 ## Install
-1. Setup the original **MatConvNet** by following the instructions therein. for setup, which would compile the mex code, add to path the directory `./matlab`.
+1. Setup the original **MatConvNet** by following the instructions therein.
+This would compile the mex code, add to path the directory `./matlab`.
 2. Add directory `./matlab_dag` to path by running in command window the following code:
 ``` matlab
 dag_path.setup;
 ```
-or doing this mannually (e.g., File menu -> Set Path)
+or doing this manually (e.g., File menu -> Set Path)

 When it is done, cd to directory `examples_dag` and run the m files for examples.
 See `examples_dag/README.md` therein.